ImageMagick/Usage-Markdown/crop/index.md

 As with any use of the "`-crop`" operator, it is recommended you use a "`+repage` to remove the 'page' offset if you do not what the offset of where the sub-image was cropped.
 But the cropped image offset information can be very useful, which is why it is preserved.
-You can for example use it to name the output files, or find out the size and locations of the tiles that IM calculated.
+You can, for example, use it to name the output files, or find out the size and locations of the tiles that IM calculated.

 Note that equal sized tile cropping, is the only situation in which the "`-crop`" operator ignores the actual virtual canvas of the image when figuring out what part of the image is cropped.
-That is the calculations for tile cropping is basied on real image size rather than virtual canvas size.
+That is the calculations for tile cropping is based on real image size rather than virtual canvas size.
 Even so the final tile offsets will still be relative to the original virtual canvas.

 This crop option can also be used as an alternative to the [Shave Operator](#shave) for 'paged' images.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > Before IM version v6.6.1-0, equal-sized tile cropping for images with a virtual canvas offset was broken.

-### Separating Spaced-out Tiling Images
+### Separating Spaced-out Tiling Images {#crop_spaced}

 Often you have an image that has fixed sized tiles which are separated by a fixed amount of space.
 The new '`@`' flag crop operator will let you more easily crop out those tiles, either including or skipping the surrounding space.